anass98h/cheap-room-climate-control-/README.md

 ## Computer setup
 I'm used to VS code, but please **avoid** it.
 The plugin that's called PyMakr is fully broken at the time of publishing this tutorial.

 I wasted weeks trying to get it to work, not realizing it's broken, and after a lot of suffering, I realized that the plugin works on Atom sorry for the rant.
 I just needed to ensure that you (the person replicating this at home) didn't waste as much time as I did.

-Now what you need to do is simple you start by instaling [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/) and Navigate to the Install page via Atom > Preferences > Install
+Now what you need to do is simple:

+you start by instaling [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/) and Navigate to the Install page via Atom > Preferences > Install

-Search for Pymakr and select the official Pycom Pymakr Plugin you need this plugin to communicate with the pycom and upload your code If you have any problems installing it you can follow this [Guide](https://docs.pycom.io/gettingstarted/software/atom/)
+Search for Pymakr and select the official Pycom Pymakr Plugin

+you need this plugin to communicate with the pycom and upload your code

+If you have any problems installing it you can follow this [Guide](https://docs.pycom.io/gettingstarted/software/atom/)

 Note that you might need to install dependencies programs like Node.js Atom will notify you if you need any on the bottom right corner of the screen.